AlexHerpy/Marlin/ReadMe - Auto Bed Leveling.txt

 	left/back is [x-min, y-max]
 	right/front is [x-max, y-min]

-3. Define probe offset from hot end (Z-offset must be 0)
+3. Define probe offset from hot end

+4. Use the Z_RAISE_* values to ensure the ABL does not crash into anything nor scrape along any surface during Homing and ABL

+5. Z Safe Homing is required if the ABL probe cannot Z home at X=0, Y=0

+6. Use Accurate Bed Leveling to probe a grid of points, as opposed to just 3